jdmonin/JSettlers2/doc/Readme.developer.md

         - Can win only on your own turn
     - Game reset voting, with: 1 human 2 bots, 2 humans 1 bot, 2 humans 0 bots:
       Humans can vote No to reject bots auto-vote Yes; test No and Yes
+    - Fog Hex reveal gives resources, during initial placement and normal game play:
+         - Start server with vm property: `-Djsettlers.debug.board.fog=Y`
+         - Start and test a game with the Use Sea Board option; place an initial settlement at a fog hex
+         - Start and test a game with the Fog Islands scenario
     - Version compatibility testing
         - Other versions to use: **1.1.06** before Game Options; **1.1.11** with 6-player board and client bugfixes;
           latest **1.x.xx**; latest **2.0.xx**